-MISSION: The Intercollegiate Athletic Department is dedicated to the holistic growth and development of all student athletes, teaching them to lead Christ-centered lives on and off the field of competition.
-The program encourages a high standard of athletic excellence as well as promotes good sportsmanship.
-Along with the specific sports instruction, the department is committed to providing the student athlete with the knowledge and discipline to impact his/her world through a lifetime of service to Christ.
+MISSION: The Intercollegiate Athletic Program is dedicated to the bolistic growth and development of all student athletes, teaching them to lead Christ-centered lives on and off the field of competition.
+The program encourages a high standard of academic and athletic excellence that embraces character building.
+Along with the specific-sports instruction, the department seeks significance by providing the student athlete with the knowledge to impact his/her world through a lifetime of service to Christ.

-Vanguard University participates in an intercollegiate athletic programs which include competition in soccer, tennis, basketball, volleyball, track and field, cross-country, softball and baseball.
+Vanguard University participates in intercollegiate athletic programs that include competition in thirteen sports.
+Women's sports include: soccer, tennis, track and field, cross-country, basketball, softball and volleyball.
+Men's sports include: soccer, tennis, track and field, cross country, basketball and baseball.
 The Athletic Department is affiliated with the Golden State Athletic Conference (GSAC) and the National Association of Intercollegiate Athletics (NAIA).